-This version of the guide reflects a walk on 21 Nov.
-2018 together with a number of colleagues and a group of students enrolled in Uppsala University's international master's program in Sociology of Education.
-One aim was to let the students visit places related to institutions and names that occur in their course pensum, namely in a number of books on the history of the French educational system and on French sociological traditions.
+One aim with the walk through the Latin Quarter was to let the students visit places related to institutions and names that occur in their course pensum, namely in a number of books on the history of the French educational system and on French sociological traditions.
 To mention a few exemples: É. Durkheim, L'évolution pédagogique en France (1938); P. Bourdieu & J.-C. Passeron, Les héritiers (1964); P. Bourdieu & J.-C. Passeron, La reproduction (1970); P. Bourdieu, Homo academicus (1984); P. Bourdieu, La noblesse d'État (1989); Toril Moi, Simone de Beauvoir (2 ed.
 2009).
 Those readings did determine the selection of attractions.
-In other words, the focus is on schools where influential scholars did study, houses where they have lived, important seats of learning, research institutions, libraries, bookshops, memorials in the form of statues and street names etcetera.
+In other words, the focus is on schools where influential scholars did study, houses where they have lived, seats of learning to which they have been affiliated, libraries, bookshops, memorials in the form of statues and street names etcetera.
 At an early stage in their master's programme those students had been assigned the task to drew their "inner map" over research traditions.
-They were during the walk encuraged to imagine another kind of map, that of a sociogeographic space, and relate it to the history and structure of a specific intellectual field - primarily that of French sociology from Comte over the Durkheimians to Bourdieu and the post-Bourdieusians.
+They were during the walk encouraged to imagine another kind of map, that of a sociogeographic space, and relate it to the history and structure of a specific intellectual field - primarily that of French sociology from Comte over the Durkheimians to Bourdieu and the post-Bourdieusians.
 Also some general tourist information is included below.

-In its full length the proposed promenade takes around four hours.
+In its full length the proposed promenade takes an entire day.
 If you prefer a shorter one, confined to the proper Latin Quarter where the institutionalised scholarly capital is more concentrated and thus the highlights nearer to each other, you might choose the middle part, starting at Square Paul Langevin in the junction rue des Écoles/rue Monge, and ending on rue Auguste Comte.